quii/learn-go-with-tests/arrays-and-slices.md

 }
 ```

 Slices can be sliced!
-The syntax is `slice[low:high]` If you omit the value on
+The syntax is `slice[low:high]`.
+If you omit the value on
-one of the sides of the `:` it captures everything to the side of it.
+one of the sides of the `:` it captures everything to that side of it.
 In our
 case, we are saying "take from 1 to the end" with `numbers[1:]`.
-You might want to
+You may wish to
-invest some time in writing other tests around slices and experimenting with the
+spend some time writing other tests around slices and experiment with the
-slice operator so you can be familiar with it.
+slice operator to get more familiar with it.

 ## Refactor